-The following campaign of 2013/14 was a tough one for both the player and club.
-With the departure of Sir Alex Ferguson after 26 years in the Old Trafford hot-seat, David Moyes was the man now in charge of the nation's most successful side and 'change' was the buzz-word in and around the Aon Training Complex.
+of Sir Alex Ferguson after 26 years in the Old Trafford hot-seat, David Moyes was the man now in charge of the nation's most successful side and 'change' was the buzz-word in and around the Aon Training Complex.

 As one of the club's most consistent performers over previous seasons, it was unsurprising to see Carrick as a regular in Moyes' starting XI.
 However, he struggled to recapture the form of the previous season as the Reds started the campaign in sluggish fashion.
-An Achilles injury, picked up in November, didn't help Carrick's cause and although he was back in the starting line-up by the festive period, he was far from his swaggering best.
+An Achilles injury, picked up in November, didn't help Carrick's cause and, though he was back in the starting line-up by the festive period, he was far from his best.
 Thankfully, his form improved as the season went on but Michael couldn't prevent a trophy-less end to the season.
-Still, with Carrick's experience and no-how, he will undoubtedly be determined to right a few wrongs in the 2014/15 season as the club begins a new era under Louis van Gaal.
+Still, with Carrick's experience and know-how, he will undoubtedly be determined to right a few wrongs in the 2014/15 season as the club begins a new era under Louis van Gaal.